RadAlpaca11/robot-experiments/Notes/robotDissectionNotes.md

 # Summary
-We dissected a test robot to understand it's systems and components with the plan to find a way to make the robots functional again.
+We dissected a test robot to understand its systems and components with the plan to find a way to make the robots functional again.

 # Notes:
 - Proximity and cliff sensors are same sensors